MackCesar/MetalDiffusion/README.md

 ## Usage

-### Custom Script
+### As a Python module

-You can use the repo as a python module:
+You can use the repo as a python module in a custom script:

 ```python
 ### Import Stable Diffusion Tensorflow